 Year 12 students study an AQF Certificate IV qualification with a Registered Training Organisation (RTO), one day per week, with or without work placements, along with English and five other courses.
 Students taking this pathway will be awarded a nominal ATAR of 70 for university entry to most courses at Curtin, Murdoch or Edith Cowan Universities.
 This pathway is suitable for students who are likely to achieve an ATAR below 70 from a purely ATAR examination course selection.
-The English Language proficiency requirements are different for each University (Curtin - ATAR English scaled score of at least 50, ECU - Final School Grade C or better in ATAR English or an A in General English, Murdoch - Year 11 and 12 at an Australian School or two years of VET study in Australia).
+The English Language proficiency requirements are different for each University (Curtin - ATAR English scaled score of at least 50, ECU - Final School Grade C or better in ATAR English or an A in General English, Murdoch - ATAR English scaled score of at least 50, Year 11 and 12 at an Australian School or two years of VET study in Australia).
 Students who sit the English ATAR examination, should take the workload for their ATAR English course and Certificate IV qualification into account when selecting their other five courses; General courses are usually suitable.
-See pages 16-17 for more information about AQF qualifications.
+See pages 18-19 for more information about AQF qualifications.
 Please read the many alternative entry pathways to University to inform yourself of this pathway.